-In this case, however, it is not clear if the applicable exemption for CIT purposes at the level of the pension funds enables either (i) the operation of a withholding tax exemption upon payment of income from the AIF to the pension fund or, alternatively, (ii) the attribution to the pension funds the right to claim a refund of the CIT withheld.
-To the best of our knowledge, the tax authorities have not provided any public guidance in this respect up as of the time of writing.
+In this case, however, it is not clear whether the applicable exemption for CIT purposes at the level of the pension funds enables either (i) the operation of a withholding tax exemption upon payment of income from the AIF to the pension fund or, alternatively, (ii) the attribution to the pension funds the right to claim a refund of the CIT withheld.
+To the best of our knowledge, the tax authorities have not provided any public guidance in this respect as of the time of writing.

-6.5 Is it necessary or advisable to obtain a tax ruling from the tax or regulatory authorities prior to establishing an Alternative Investment Fund?
+6.5 Is it necessary or advisable to obtain a tax ruling from the tax or regulatory authorities prior to establishing an Alternative Investment Fund or local asset holding company?